• Home

 The History of our Address

-The original hospital, was founded in 1872 by Frances Fitzgerald Gregg, it was located some distance away in Albert House on Victoria Street in Cork for the first 8 years.
+The original hospital, was founded in 1872 by Frances Fitzgerald Gregg.
+It was located some distance away in Albert House on Victoria Street in Cork for the first 8 years.
 Fast becoming too small a committee was formed in 1874 who obtained this site on Corks iconic Military Hill.
 The building opened in 1879 and completed in 1881.
 55 years later the it was extended with the addition of a new building “St. Brendan’s” in 1962 with another 12 bedrooms were added and 4 years later in 1966 the building was renamed as St. Lukes Home.

 After a modernisation in 1972 it continued to operate as a hospital until 1994 when the facility was moved to Blackrock, Cork after 113 years on Military Hill.
 The building was purchased by William and Angela Savage and opened as a Four-Star Luxury hotel 2 years later in 1997, every care was taken to maintain the unique architectural design.
 In 2002 a major refurbishment saw the addition of a health centre, meetings and events centre and additional accommodation bringing to 70 the number of bedrooms.